 If you wish, you have the right to transfer your data from us to another data controller.
 We will help with this with a GP-to-GP data transfer and transfer of your hard copy notes.
-How can you access, amend move the personal data that you have given to us?

 6 Under 16s

 Up until the age of 16 your parents will be able to access your medical information.
 This means they can discuss your care with staff at the Practice and may request to see copies of your medical information unless you request us to withhold this information from them.